Great Observatories program: Great Observatories

-History of the program

 Hubble Space Telescope

 The history of the Hubble Space Telescope can be traced back to 1946, when the astronomer Lyman Spitzer wrote the paper Astronomical advantages of an extraterrestrial observatory.
 Spitzer devoted much of his career to pushing for a space telescope.

 The 1966–1972 Orbiting Astronomical Observatory missions demonstrated the important role space-based observations could play in astronomy.
 In 1968, NASA developed firm plans for a space-based reflecting telescope with a 3-meter mirror, known provisionally as the Large Orbiting Telescope or Large Space Telescope (LST), with a launch slated for 1979.
 Congress eventually approved funding of US$36 million for 1978, and the design of the LST began in earnest, aiming for a launch date of 1983.
 During the early 1980s, the telescope was named after Edwin Hubble.